namberino/namberino.github.io/content/posts/ransomware.md

 > **Disclaimer**: Please do **NOT** use this for malicious intent.
 This is purely for educational purpose only.
 If you do want to run this ransomware, run it in an isolated environment. **STAY SAFE AND DON'T GET IN TROUBLE!**

-Ever since I started watching Mr. Robot, I got really interested in hacking and hackers.
+Ever since I started watching *Mr. Robot*, I got really interested in hacking and hackers.
 I'm not a hacker myself but I do like learning about how people have found ways to exploit computers.

 One type of exploit that caught my eyes is *ransomware*.
 The idea that a program can just encrypt your computer with all your files and make you pay to get them back is both terrifying and fascinating.